efeboyboy/new-type-player/docs/signal-path.md

 Default Values:

-- Level: 85% (0.85)
+- Level: 70% (0.7)
-- Mod Amount: 75% (0.75)
+- Mod Amount: 50% (0.5)
 - Loop Mode: Off (one-shot)
+- Loop Rate: 1.0 Hz (when looping enabled)

+Trigger Behavior:

+- LPG A & B (1 & 2): Triggered by the sequence clock only, no independent looping
+- LPG C & D (3 & 4): Can be triggered by the sequence clock OR set to independent looping mode

-Each LPG receives modulation from its corresponding envelope:
+Each LPG receives modulation from its corresponding envelope or internal LFO:

 - LPG 1 ← Envelope A
 - LPG 2 ← Envelope B
-- LPG 3 ← Envelope C
+- LPG 3 ← Envelope C or Internal LFO when in loop mode
-- LPG 4 ← Envelope D
+- LPG 4 ← Envelope D or Internal LFO when in loop mode

 Parameter Behavior: